Full Year Courses

 This course is designed to introduce and explore basic homemaking skills.
 It includes units in food management, clothing management (individual sewing project), babysitting as a job, and personal care and grooming.

-This course is designed for students to develop and enhance touch skills for entering alphabetic, numeric, and symbol information on a keyboard.
-Students will compose and produce personal, educational, and professional documents.
+This course is designed for students to develop and enhance touch skills for entering alphabetic, numeric, and symbol information on the keyboard.
+Students create their own business concept and compose/produce personal, educational, and professional documents.